api-platform/esa/packages/mercure/README.md

 Link: <https://localhost/.well-known/mercure>; rel="mercure"
 ```

-A new `EventSource` is created subscribing to the topic `https://localhost/authors/1` on the Hub `https://localhost/.well-known/mercure`.
+A new `EventSource` is created by subscribing to the topic `https://localhost/authors/1` on the Hub `https://localhost/.well-known/mercure`.

 ## Installation